jagenjo/litescene.js/guides/fileformats.md

   * **type**: which type of resource ("image","scene",mesh"), otherwise is assumed "data"
   * **resource**: the classname to instantiate for this resource (p.e.
 Mesh, Texture, ...)
   * **dataType**: which dataType send with the request when requesting to server ("text","arraybuffer")
+  * **skip_conversion**: if true this resource will keep its format when saved (otherwise is converted to default format for that resource type)
   * **parse**: a callback in charge of converting the data in something suitable by the system.
 If null then the data will be as it is received.
 - Registering it to LS.Formats with ```LS.Formats.addSupportedFormat( "extension", MyFormatInfo );```
 - If you want a preprocessor you need to call to ```LS.ResourcesManager.registerResourcePreProcessor(extension, callback)```